 What is justice?
 And how can this word be defined so that it can be understood by everyone?
 What can the average German manual worker believe in just as much as a farming family in Laos?
 What cultural factors need to be taken into account when it comes to the “question of rights”?
 The Globalization, Governance and Law course of study sets us the ambitious task of questioning and reformulating the rules of our co-existence.

 Globalization, Governance and Law

-Law to me, is more than just a complex set of rules that everyone exploits for their own advantage.
-For me law is an expression of the pursuit of justice.
-It's no longer just part of a national culture, but a way to bring our international relations to a new level, where only the rights of the strongest matter.
+For us, law is more than just a complex set of rules which each person simply uses to their own advantage.
+For us, it is an expression of the struggle for more justice.
+It is more than just a part of a national culture; it is a way to get international relations to a level where it is no longer simply a case of might is right.

 Each module in the Globalization, Governance and Law course at Karlshochschule opens up a new and exciting world.
 When I look at the module overview, I can see how my course contents are logically interlinked and how this provides me with a much broader spectrum of Globalization, Governance and Law.